synchronoss/nio-multipart/README.md

 The code snipped above is an example of how a custom *PartBodyByteStoreFactory*.
 When the parser encounters a part body, it will ask the *PartBodyByteStoreFactory* for the *ByteStore* where the data will be written.
-In the example if the part header *x-store-to-database* the *ByteStore* will a database (and not to a temporary file).
+In the example if the part header *x-store-to-database* is set, the *ByteStore* will write to a database (and not to a temporary file).
 Once the parser finishes processing the part, it will notify passing back the *ByteStore* via the callback *onPartReady*.
 The client does not need to read back the data because it's already in the database, so the *getInputStream()* method is returning null.
+In the default case, where the *ByteStore* is a temporary file, reading back the stored body is usually needed.

 The custom *PartBodyByteStoreFactory* can be passed to the parser via the appropriate constructor or using the fluent API (see example)